polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ### 12.2.
 Deployment Strategies

 - **Protocol Migration**.
 Exploring how this protocol can seamlessly replace an already operational instance of another protocol.
-Future RFCs should focus on deployment strategies to facilitate a smooth transition.
+Future RFCs may focus on deployment strategies to facilitate a smooth transition.

 ### 12.3.
-ZK-SNARK SRS Initialization
+ZK-SNARK URS Initialization

-- **Procedure**: Determining the procedure for the *zk-SNARK* SRS (Structured Reference String) initialization.
-Future RFCs should provide insights into whether this process should include an ad-hoc initialization ceremony or if we can reuse an SRS from another ecosystem (e.g. Zcash or Ethereum).
+- **Procedure**: Determining the procedure for the *zk-SNARK* URS (Universal Reference String) initialization.
+Future RFCs may provide insights into whether this process should include an ad-hoc initialization ceremony or if we can reuse an SRS from another ecosystem (e.g. Zcash or Ethereum).

-- **Sharing with Para-chains**: Considering the complexity of the process, we must understand whether the SRS is shared with system para-chains or maintained independently.

 ### 12.4.
 Anonymous Submission of Tickets.

-- **Mixnet Integration**: Submitting tickets directly can pose a risk of potential deanonymization through traffic analysis.
-Subsequent RFCs should investigate the potential for incorporating Mixnet protocol or other privacy-enhancing mechanisms to address this concern.
+- **Mixnet Integration**: Submitting tickets directly to the relay/proxy can pose a risk of potential deanonymization through traffic analysis.
+Subsequent RFCs may investigate the potential for incorporating Mixnet protocol or other privacy-enhancing mechanisms to address this concern.